Confidence-aware Self-Semantic Distillation on Knowledge Graph Embedding: Experiments

-\subsection{Datasets}
+\subsubsection{Datasets}

-The link prediction experiments are conducted on four standard benchmark datasets: FB15k \cite{TransE}, FB15k-237 \cite{FB15k237}, WN18 \cite{TransE} and WN18RR \cite{ConvE}, which have been widely used in knowledge graph embedding investigations.
-The FB15k-237 and WN18RR datasets are subsets of FB15k and WN18, respectively.
-It should be pointed out that FB15k and WN18 have test data leakage that a number of inverse relations in testing sets can be easily obtained in training sets \cite{ConvE}.
-Therefore, FB15k-237 and WN18RR datasets are created by removing inverse relations to address this issue.
-The detailed statistics of these four datasets are shown in Table \ref{datasets}.
+Comprehensive link prediction experiments are performed on three standard benchmark datasets: YAGO3-10~\cite{mahdisoltani2013yago3}, FB15K-237~\cite{FB15k237}, and WN18RR \cite{ConvE}.
+These datasets have been extensively utilized in knowledge graph embedding studies.
+Note that datasets FB15K-237 and WN18RR are subsets of FB15k~\cite{TransE} and WN18~\cite{TransE}, respectively.
+FB15k and WN18 exhibit test data leakage, where numerous inverse relations from the testing sets can be conveniently discovered in the training sets \cite{toutanova2015representing}.
+FB15K-237 and WN18RR datasets were generated by eliminating inverse relations to rectify this problem.
+We therefore do not test our method on FB15k and WN18 datasets.
+Detailed statistics of these datasets are provided in Table \ref{datasets}.

-\subsection{Baselines}
+\subsubsection{Baselines}